 Newborn Screening Information for Hospitals

-For every hospital birth, your hospital is required to:
+For every hospital birth, you are required to:

 - Know both the HIV status and hepatitis B surface antigen (HBsAg) status of the mother.
 Follow the hospital protocol for HIV positive pregnant women.
-Report hepatitis B positive cases to the motherís physician, nursery staff, and the hospitalís infection control department.
+Report hepatitis B positive cases to the mother's physician, nursery staff, and the hospital's infection control department.

 - Inform the parents of the Centers for Disease Control and Prevention recommendation that all babies receive hepatitis B vaccine and vaccinate the newborn as appropriate.

-- Inform the parents of the newborn hearing screening requirement and have the babyís hearing screened before the baby is discharged.
+- Inform the parents of the newborn hearing screening requirement.

 - Provide the parents with the Newborn Screening and Services brochure.
-Include the babyís hearing screening results in this brochure.
+Include the baby's hearing screening results in this brochure.

 - Talk to the parents about the benefits of the First Connections home visiting program.
 Offer to arrange a home visit for them.

-- If the parents refuse to have their baby receive any or all of the required newborn screenings (bloodspot or hearing) or the hepatitis B vaccine, have the parents sign a refusal of consent form. (bloodspot hearing hepatitis B) Parents may refuse to have their babies screened or vaccinated if it conflicts with their religious beliefs.
+If the parents refuse to have their baby receive any or all of the required newborn screenings (bloodspot, hearing or critical congenital heart disease) or the hepatitis B vaccine, have the parents sign a refusal of consent form.
+Parents may refuse to have their babies screened or vaccinated if it conflicts with their religious beliefs.